karma-runner/karma-coverage/README.md

     preprocessors: {
       // source files, that you wanna generate coverage for
       // do not include tests or libraries
-      // (these files will be instrumented by Istanbul via Ibrik) 'src/*.coffee': ['coverage'],
+      // (these files will be instrumented by Istanbul via Ibrik unless
+      // specified otherwise in coverageReporter.instrumenter)
+      'src/*.coffee': ['coverage'],

       // note: project files will already be converted to